Skip to content

 Expected outcome

-Company context object with name, entity_type, NACE codes, status (active/deregistered/dissolved), municipality, signaturrett/prokura — plus Tier 2 fields (employee_count, annual_turnover, MVA status) when the caller has an active delegation.
+Company context object with name, entity_type, NACE codes, status (active/deregistered/dissolved), municipality, signaturrett/prokura — plus Tier 2 fields (employee_count, annual_turnover, total_assets) when the caller has an active delegation.

 Trigger intent